Mt. Airy, North Carolina, is well recognized as the town where Andy Griffith was born.

-Most of the shops along Main Street offer products for sale on the pavements throughout the summer.
+Most shops along Main Street offer products for sale on the pavements throughout the summer.

-If you've worked up an appetite, there are a variety of ice cream and pastry stores, as well as fascinating restaurants offering delectable meals.
+If you've worked up an appetite, there are a variety of ice cream and pastry stores, as well as charming restaurants offering delectable meals.

 Attend a Performance at the Earle Theater

 Griffith liked to attend movies with his buddies in the magnificent Historic Earle Theatre, which was constructed in 1938.

 The Earle hosted the opening of Andy Griffith's debut film, A Face in the Crowd, in 1958.